buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcExtrudedAreaSolid.md

 ![extruded area solid repositioned](../../../../figures/ifcextrudedareasolid-fig2.png)

-Figure 2 &mdash; Repositioned extruded area solid geometry
+Figure 2 — Repositioned extruded area solid geometry

 > EXAMPLE Figure 2 illustrates geometric parameters and additional positioning parameters of the extruded area solid.
 The extruded area solid defines the extrusion of a 2D area by an direction and depth.
 The 2D area, provided by a parameterized profile definition, can be positioned relative to the object coordinate system (other then by default at 0.,0. with no rotation).
 The result is a solid that can be repositioned within the object coordinate system.